 Medical students rotate through the inpatient service, consult service, outpatient clinic and neurosurgery, where they follow patients they see in the outpatient clinic into surgery.
 They are exposed to a broad range of neurological diseases and have the opportunity to concentrate on specific diseases treated within the different specialty areas of the NI.

 The psychiatry component consists of inpatient consultation liaison service and evaluation of emergency department consultations.
-Students will spend time with the consult service and outpatient clinic at the Cleveland Clinic main campus and 1-week on the inpatient service at Lutheran Medical Center.
+Students will spend time with the consult service and outpatient clinic at Cleveland Clinic main campus and one-week on the inpatient service at Lutheran Medical Center.

 The overall goal of the rotation is to provide the student with more focused appreciation of longitudinal care for both routine and complex patients using a single-disease model as the basis for the experience.
 The Advanced Core builds on the student’s skills learned in the Basic Cores.
 Students will be exposed to concepts that are common to management of chronic diseases in general, in the context of the service area in which they are rotating.
 There is no night or weekend call with this rotation.